eslint/eslint/docs/src/rules/require-unicode-regexp.md

 Please see <https://github.com/tc39/proposal-regexp-v-flag> and <https://v8.dev/features/regexp-v-flag> for more details.

-Therefore, the `u` and `v` flag lets us work better with regular expressions.
+Therefore, the `u` and `v` flags let us work better with regular expressions.

 ## Rule Details